 In this study, we present GenoDock classifier to predict binding affinity score change upon point mutations based on docking calculations as gold-standard set for ∆BA, aiming to help with potential nsSNVs that cause ligand-binding disruption and drug resistance.
 We implemented a machine learning approach to achieve this purpose with additional steps integrated into our pipeline for evaluating our predictions.
-To make sure our evaluation towards GenoDock classifier is unbiased, we design a rigorous procedure which involves a cross-validation step to pick up the best performed model among a set of chosen learning methods; a grid-search-based model selection step to optimize the parameters for learning model construction, and an evaluation step using an independent test set isolated from the learning set (Supplementary Figure 7; see “Methods” for details).
+To make sure our evaluation towards GenoDock classifier is unbiased, we design a method which involves a cross-validation step to pick up the best performed model among a set of chosen learning methods; a grid-search-based model selection step to optimize the parameters for learning model construction, and an evaluation step using an independent test set isolated from the learning set (Supplementary Figure 7; see “Methods” for details).
 As we provide four independent models depending on information availability (SNV annotations only; SNV annotations + Structure; SNV annotations + Ligand; SNV annotations + Structure + Ligand), we apply the procedure above onto each model to make our pipeline a uniform one.
 Our tryout for different learning methods shows that random forest classifier is the best one (Supplementary Figure 8; see “Methods” for model selection).
 During our preparation of training data, we tune the number of samples of “Class 1” (nsSNVs cause positive ∆BA) and “Class 2” (nsSNVs cause non-positive ∆BA) to be 1:1 in our training set to avoid potential bias from imbalanced sample volume of two classes, while keeping the original sample ratio of two classes unchanged in the test set.
 For the models in which only one of PDB structure or ligand molecule is present, we evaluate the classification performance with “Bind Site” feature included and excluded during the training process, separately.
 As depicted in Figure 4a, we test the classifier with default setting that all nsSNVs are mapped onto binding site residues for an upper limit of probability that the nsSNVs of interest to be disruptive towards ligand binding (in GenoDock web interface, users can also choose “Bind Site” to be “False” when nsSNV of interest is out of binding pocket).
 The area under the receiver-operator characteristic curve (AUC of ROC) for predictions of four models are 0.73 (SNV annotations only), 0.92 (SNV annotations + Structure), 0.96 (SNV annotations + Ligand), and 0.97 (SNV annotations + Structure + Ligand), respectively.
 If whether target nsSNVs are in binding pocket or not remain unknown, the performance of GenoDock is shown in Figure 4b, with “Bind Site” feature excluded during training and test process for “SNV + PDB” and “SNV + ligand” model.
 AUC values here for these two models become 0.76 and 0.79, respectively.
 After all, as we feed the GenoDock classifier with more and more features, the performance of predictions keeps improving: when input integrates all of the three feature groups, our method is able to identify most of the nsSNVs that lead to a positive shift towards binding affinity with an AUC of 0.97.
 Using the same learning pipeline, we compare the performance of GenoDock with some other nsSNV impact annotation tools from our model including SIFT, Polyphen-2 and GERP, together with another tool that is not used in our model, the Combined Annotation Dependent Depletion (CADD) [9].
-Since GenoDock is specifically developed for addressing the impact of nsSNVs on ligand-binding affinity change instead of a general annotation towards potential benign or deleterious influences onto protein function, it performs the best among all the tools that we compare (Supplementary Figure 9).
+GenoDock gives the highest AUC value among these tools since it is specifically developed for addressing the impact of nsSNVs on ligand-binding affinity change instead of a general annotation towards potential benign or deleterious influences onto protein function (Supplementary Figure 9).